-From the moment you first held your child in your arms (soaked in birthing fluid though they may have been) they had your heart.
+From the moment you first held your child in your arms, they had your heart.
 All of the expectations you’d built up over nine months couldn’t prepare you for how much love, devotion, and joy you experienced at that moment.
 As mothers, we never forget how that moment felt.
-It’s what drives nearly everything decision we’ll make for the rest of our lives.
+It’s what drives nearly every decision we’ll make for the rest of our lives.

 But it’s that same feeling that can make us feel completely worthless as mothers.
 If we’re being honest ladies – we already tend to beat ourselves up when we don’t execute something flawlessly.
 It’s bad enough when we feel like we let ourselves down.
 It’s even worse if we think we’re failing our children.

 The simple fact of the matter is that there aren’t any perfect mothers.
 Motherhood is going to force you to make some very difficult decisions and face some hard truths that will make you feel like the worst mother in history.
 Don’t lose hope though!
 You’re doing better than you think.
 Below, we’ll explore some of the hard truths that every mother has to face.
 We’ll also give you some points of encouragement to help you get through your most difficult moments.

 This is the hardest pill to swallow for every mother on the planet, especially for first-time moms.
 Every ounce of logic you possess will tell you that it’s impossible to be perfect, especially in parenting.
 Fact: when it comes to our children, we tend to think with our hearts instead of our head.
 Nearly every mother on the planet has thought to themselves that they were a failure.

 Here’s the good news – no matter how you may feel, you’re not failing.